jss367/jss367.github.io/_posts/2020-07-07-Free-Deep-Learning-Textbooks.md

 ## Computer Vision

-* [Computer Vision: Algorithms and Applications](http://szeliski.org/Book/drafts/SzeliskiBook_20100903_draft.pdf) by Richard Szeliski (2010) - The latest edition was published in 2010, so it predates the deep learning revolution.
+* [Computer Vision: Algorithms and Applications](http://szeliski.org/Book/) by Richard Szeliski (2010) - The latest edition was published in 2010, so it predates the deep learning revolution.
+** Update: The author is currently working on an update and has posted a draft with new material to the website.
+The new material includes deep learning as a separate chapter as well as incorporating it into other chapters.